 Isn’t losing those loyal customers or not having them buy as much or as often the same as throwing money away?

-Most retailers have an out-of-sight, out-of-mind attitude when it comes to their staff’s performance.
+Most retailers have an out-of-sight, out-of-mind attitude regarding their staff’s performance.

 They can’t see the lost conversions.

-They can’t see the customer who leaves the dressing room because no one came back on a timely basis to help them.
-They just assume the customer didn’t like the merch.
+They can’t see the customer who leaves the dressing room because no one comes back on time to help them.
+They assume the customer didn’t like the merch.

 They can’t see the customers lost in a shuffle of a busy Saturday who leave because an employee treated them poorly.

-They can’t hear the stories of bad customer service until the untrained employee quits – after the damage is done.
+They can’t hear bad customer service stories until the untrained employee quits – after the damage is done.